minhleathvn/03-deep-learning/README.md

 ## Important note

-There is a issue when opening the notebook files on Github.
+There is an issue when opening the notebooks directly on Github.
 Please open them on Colab via the links below.

 <img width="629" height="228" alt="image" src="https://github.com/user-attachments/assets/e41f550b-ec79-452c-a2d9-eb78198ff370" />